geddegda/bin_collection_dates/README.md

 An example of Oracle OCI functions usage.

 This function calls out to a website, scrap some data out of a webpage (sidenote: I am scraping an html bin collection dates table if you ever wonder), and send it to OCI Hub Connector which in turns sends it to OCI Nofication for delivery via SMS.
-You may send direct to OCI Notifications but in this can only email as a channel works, not SMS, hence the usage of OCI Hub Connector.
+You may send out your scraping data directly to OCI Notifications but this method would only be able to send emails out, and not SMS.
+Hence the usage of OCI Hub Connector instead.
+Regardless you have both methods in the func.py file..

 Couple of tips:
 * There is a pip command to extract the requirements.txt from your python code.